 - Open → go to the and click on → select → in the search field type /etc and click .

 - Locate and select the following file: “sudoers”

 - Right click on the file and select

 - Change the following file permissions as it is shown in the screenshot below:

 - system – Read only

 - wheel – Read only

 6. Click on theicon once again in order to lock editing.

 After you have followed through with these instructions, return to App Cleaner & Uninstaller and try to remove those files again.
 The issue should be solved.

-If you are still experiencing issues with deleting specific service files or folders, please don’t hesitate to get in touch with our support team.
+If you are still experiencing issues with deleting specific service files or folders, don’t hesitate to get in touch with our support team.